HolyCorn-Software/modernuser/modernuser-changes.md

 .

-Improved the load-time of components that depend on the event-client module.
+Improved UI of inline-profile widget.